 These tools enable you to do things you otherwise couldn’t do, save you time, and help you get the most out of your Google Ads.

 Without a doubt, DataFeedWatch is our favourite tool for Google Shopping.
 The feed management tool was discussed in-depth on feed creation and optimisation.
 It keeps getting better every month.

 A fellow Australian company, Dynamic Creative have a tool for managing Google Shopping feeds.
-We love to use their Shopify app for creating then managing search ads when a store has thousands of SKUs and over twenty collections.
+We love to use their Shopify feed management tool for creating then managing search ads when a store has several hundred SKUs and over twenty collections.
+If your store matches this criteria, I strongly suggest you apply for a free technical validation with them.
 You can bulk-build comprehensive search campaigns to expand your search reach, use dynamic pricing in titles, and have ads paused when collections have products out of stock.
+These are time-saving features for large stores.
 I’ve left them a testimonial for a reason.

 Newer account managers will find Optmyzr helpful for automation across the board.
 It is not something we use at Digital Darts.
 The “root cause change analysis” provides insightful suggestions as to fluctuations in performance.
 Using Optmyzr’s negative keyword finder can help you come up with negative keywords as well as identifying terms you may not have otherwise thought of.

 Scripts in Google Ads depending on the functionality helps manage campaigns in two ways.
 A script can make adjustments for you at the frequency you want—saving you from even logging into Google Ads.
 Secondly, a script can save you from manual work with mass amounts of data in spreadsheets.
 Each script typically has instructions to use it so marketers don’t have to call upon a programmer.
 I have three favourite scripts.
 These are designed to optimise existing campaigns or help you rebuild an optimal structure.